firetools/blenderfds.web/docs/quickstart.md

 ## Step 9: Relax and enjoy

 After such a long journey, you are now ready to enjoy BlenderFDS, the free and open-source user interface for FDS.
-Many more features are offered by its interface, described in detail by other wiki pages.
+Many more features are offered by its interface, described in detail by the [howto pages](howto).